brownsys/zookeeper-benchmark/README.md

 for the benchmark; please see the included example for more details.
 Many configuration paramters can also be set on the command line.
 A `--help` option lists the possible options.

+In addition, we have included a script `runBenchmark.sh` which launches runs of the example benchmark configuration.
+It requires one argument, a name for the run, and has an optional second argument which, when set to `--gnuplot`, plots the output files using the included gnuplot scripts.

 ## Eclipse Development